evitanegara/Payroll-Dashboard-using-Power-BI/README.md

   While bank transfers dominate, Sales and Marketing departments utilize mobile money significantly.
 Standardize infrastructure and policies to support all digital channels with robust fraud prevention and cost controls.

 - **Minimize Cash Dependency**
-  Cash remains in limited use (e.g., HR and IT), but poses higher risk and audit challenges.
+  Cash remains in limited use (included: HR and IT), but poses higher risk and audit challenges.
 Migrate remaining teams to secure, traceable digital payroll methods to enhance efficiency and compliance.

 - **Balance Contract Types Across Departments**
   Marketing and HR effectively use a mix of full-time, interns, and part-time roles.
 Departments like IT and Sales should adopt similar flexibility to optimize headcount, manage costs, and ensure operational agility.